ganeti/ganeti/man/gnt-node.rst

 **health** [*nodes*]

-This commands calls out to out-pf-band management to ask for the health status of all or given nodes.
+This command calls out to out-of-band management to ask for the health status of all or given nodes.
 The health contains the node name and then the items element with their status in a ``item=status`` manner.
 Where ``item`` is script specific and ``status`` can be one of ``OK``, ``WARNING``, ``CRITICAL`` or